 Being convicted of a crime does not necessarily mean that your case is over.
-There are many conditions surrounding a conviction that may give your defense attorney reason to believe that you should file for post conviction and know about post conviction relief process and appeals relief or even a federal Writ of Habeas Corpus.
+There are many conditions surrounding a conviction that may give your post conviction relief attorney reason to believe that you should file for post conviction and know about post conviction relief process and appeals relief or even a federal Writ of Habeas Corpus.
 In some cases, your attorney may even seek relief on your behalf under one or more of these issues.

-Appealing A Court Decision
+Appealing A conviction for Court Decision

 Some of the issues that your attorneys will consider are: